GanChuanYin/blog/docs/01.前端/Vue3-Doc-Reusability-In-English.md

 ### 1.5 Extracting Composables for Code Organization

-Composables can be extracted not only for reuse, but also for <font color=gree size=4>`code organization`</font>.
+Composables can be extracted not only for reuse, but also for <font color=#3498db size=4>`code organization`</font>.
 As the complexity of your components grow, you may end up with components that are too large to navigate and reason about.
 Composition API gives you the full flexibility to organize your component code into smaller functions based on logical concerns:

 ```html
 <script setup>